The essentials of PR measurement

 Content, even the news, is written and shared with the goal of building awareness (for an issue, person, company, etc.) and engagement.

 A very real KPI PR pros can zero in on and measure week over week or month over month is social engagement for the brand.
+Nowadays it's pretty easy to keep tabs on your social media activity, going one step further and monitoring not just the number of impressions made in the newsfeed, but the interactions tied to the coverage such as likes, shares, and comments.

 4. Sentiment analysis